Aesistril/Aesistril/README.md

 “Unix was not designed to stop you from doing stupid things, because that would also stop you from doing clever things.”
 — Douglas Gwyn

+> We trust you have received the usual lecture from the local System Administrator.
+It usually boils down to these three things:
+#1) Respect the privacy of others.
+#2) Think before you type.
+#3) With great power comes great responsibility.
+Password:

 <!--
 **Aesistril/Aesistril** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.